kalabox/kalabox/docs/users/started.md

+!!! warning "Looking for pre-made Drupal, Wordpress and Backdrop apps?"
+    If you aren't interested in making your own apps, check out the documentation on...

+    * [Our Pantheon plugin](http://pantheon.kalabox.io) - Allows you to pull Drupal, Wordpress and Backdrop sites from Pantheon
+    * [Our PHP plugin](http://php.kalabox.io) - Allows you to spin up brand-new Drupal, Wordpress, and Backdrop sites.

 Getting Started
 ===============

-!!! warning "Looking for pre-made Drupal and Wordpress apps?"
-    If you aren't interested in making your own apps, check out our documentation on our [Pantheon app](http://pantheon.kalabox.io/en/stable) (which allows you to pull Drupal and Wordpress sites from Pantheon) and our [PHP app](http://php.kalabox.io/en/stable) (which allows you to spin up brand-new Drupal, Wordpress, and Backdrop sites).

 Now that you've [succesfully installed](./install.md) Kalabox you can start creating your own apps.
 Kalabox apps are completely isolated development environments which means on a high level they contain the following things: